 Charlotte Smith in the Digital Archive

 Despite the impression they give of always being ‘up to date’, digital resources often reflect much earlier conceptions of that imagined whole.
 It has now been more than thirty years since feminist criticism started having major successes in 18thC studies.
 ECCO began in 2003, well after figures like Charlotte Smith had been ‘recovered.’
-But the microfilms underlying ECCO date from the 1980s: so ECCO might easily reflect 1980s priorities about what kinds of works are work investing in and redistributing.
+But the microfilms underlying ECCO date from the 1980s: so ECCO might easily reflect 1980s priorities about what kinds of works are worth investing in and redistributing.
 Charlotte Smith offers an interesting case study in a ‘successful’ recovery project.
-This allows me to ask: to what extent do research infrastructures ‘lag behind’ scholarly consensus?
+This allows[prompts?] me to ask: to what extent do research infrastructures ‘lag behind’ scholarly consensus?
 No eighteenth centuryist is now likely to say that Smith is irrelevant or unimportant to the period.
-In the infrastructure of literary canons as described by Guillory, she has certainly succeeded: she is given prominent space in all anthologies of Romantic literature; she regularly appears on introductory syllabi, including surveys of all British literature; there are scholarly editions, and seminars, and dissertations, conference panels, and every other sign that she is an important and valued writer.
+In the infrastructure of literary canons as described by Guillory, she has certainly succeeded: she is given prominent space in all anthologies of Romantic literature; she regularly appears on introductory syllabi, including surveys of British literature; there are scholarly editions, and seminars, and dissertations, conference panels, and every other [academic?
+Institutional?] sign that she is an important and valued writer.
 But what about digital infrastructures?
 Are they “up to date”?
 For many I would say, not really.

 Smith’s publishing career began in 1784 and continued until her death in 1806.
 Our baseline list of “all works published by Smith,” against which we can compare each resource, includes 47 editions of her works published in her lifetime or in the year immediately following her death, as indicated in Table 1.
 None of the four databases includes all 47 of these works.
 The most interesting exclusions occur earlier and later in Smith’s publishing career.
 The first edition of her immensely influential Elegiac Sonnets (1784), for example, is listed in the ESTC but not available in facsimile anywhere.
-The publications in the last years of her life, occurring after 1800, are excluded from the chronological focus of most resources but can still appear in HathiTrust.
-Of particular interest is the fact that Beachy Head, which is now one of Smith’s most frequently anthologized and taught poems, does not appear in a single digital database.
+The publications in the last years of her life, occurring after 1800, are excluded from the chronological focus of most resources but can[why this word?] still appear in HathiTrust.
+Of particular interest is the fact that Beachy Head (you put the date later, but it should appear here), which is now one of Smith’s most frequently anthologized and taught poems, does not appear in a single digital database.
 None of these inclusions or exclusions represent an agenda against (or for) Smith, or indeed an interpretive choice at all, but they nonetheless shape the disciplinary infrastructure.
 Figure 1 shows smaller and smaller databases winnowing down her full output arbitrarily.
 What, then, is not selected for preservation?